beautiful-code/bc-website/content/articles/nextjs-performance.md

 slug: "nextjs-performance"
 author: "Manjunath"
 tech: ["js", "nextjs"]
+keytakeaway: "Performance optimization in Next.js is about leveraging the right rendering strategy and being intentional about what code runs where.
+Start with SSG when possible and measure the impact on your Core Web Vitals."
 ---

 Next.js provides excellent performance out of the box, but understanding optimization techniques can take your applications to the next level.